bolibrice-dev/vpath/README.md

 ## Description of the functions in the core class

 **capture_image**:

 This function really doesn't do much besides sending a control code to the camera hardware to tell camera to take a snapshot of the image, then call ProcessImageData function which does the actual image processing

 **read_code**:

 like capture_image, this function mainly sends a control code to the camera hardware so camera can capture barcode(s) then call ProcessBarcodeData function which does actual barcode processing

+**ProcessBarcodeData**:

+this function setup a state machine to make it easier to detect what type of data(if any) we are getting from the camera hardware.
+With the state machine we are able to see if the transfer was interrupted either by the USB cable being pulled out or some other hardware failure.
+With that scheme, unless the barcode(s) is/are valid they do not make their way to the caller